 Wells is a fab bucket-and-spade beach, a mile from the lively town, with a lifeboat house at its eastern edge and sand which merges into the beach at Holkham.

-Characterised by its collection of brightly coloured beach-huts, backed by pine woods, it has low dunes and a beach café and very family friendly.
+Characterised by its collection of brightly coloured beach-huts, backed by pine woods, it has low dunes and a beach café and is very family friendly.
 The character of the beach is dependent on the tide so its worthwhile checking the times.

 There’s lots to do in this resort including walks along the cliffs, boat trips, pitch and putt and a Sea Life centre.